kroma-network/kroma/specs/challenge.md

   }
   ```

-The following verification process applies to output version 1 and later:
+The following is the verification process of invalid output:

 The `_pair[4]` and `_pair[5]` contain the public input, which must be processed before verification by
 [ZK Verifier Contract](./zkevm-prover.md#the-zk-verifier-contract) can be performed.